 What is Color Blindness?

 Color blindness, or Color Vision Deficiency (CVD), is the inability to distinguish certain colors.
-It’s usually genetic.
+It's usually genetic.
 The most common type is Deuteranomaly (Red-Green blindness).
 This means red and green look similar.
 Total color blindness (Monochromacy) is rare.
 For a designer, this means "Red = Error" and "Green = Success" is a dangerous design pattern if used alone.
+To see exactly how your palette looks to users with different types of CVD, use our color blindness simulator.
+If you need to convert between color formats when building accessible palettes, our HEX/HSL to RGB convertercan help.

 Why Accessibility Matters